March 31, 2011

 ALMOND SQUARES WITH BROWNED BUTTER

-Using Kristin’s recipe, replace oil with browned butter as follows:
+Using Kristin’s recipe above, replace oil with browned butter as follows:

 1 stick plus 2 tablespoons butter